 Can provide anything from automated subscription content like weather and traffic updates, to tailored communications such as receipts, shipping notifications and live automated messages – fast.
 Customizable greetings mean Chatbots make it possible to offer a more personal, more proactive, and more streamlined customer experience.

 Take a step back, put yourself in your customers’ shoes and see what their experience is really like.
 You might need to overhaul your approach to customer service completely or perhaps a few simple tweaks will suffice.
-Either way, design your service strategy to give your customers first-class service, with very little effort on their part, for brand loyalty and business success.
+Either way, design your service strategy to give your customers first-class service.
+This will reduce customer effort, increase brand loyalty and boost business success.